 You don’t have to be a fourth generation Rockefeller or a Nantucket vacationeer to have a monogram.
 A monogram is a great way to personalize paper ephemera — thank you cards, wedding table numbers, place cards, and programs — as well as your stylin’ duds.
 Whether traditional and elaborate or modern and minimal, PicMonkey will teach you how to make a monogram that jives with your personality and aesthetic.
 And wouldn’t you rather have a DIY monogram than the common off-the-shelf variety?
+Follow the steps below to use our monogram maker.

 1. Choose your monogram canvas